Chocolate industry: Motivations

 By 2018, the American consumer market for chocolate, and snacks more generally, had split into two market segments: those primarily motivated by the experience of consumption (e.g. taste, texture), and those who looked for non-consumption attributes such as craft production and ethics such as localism and environmentalism.

 Worldwide, chocolate's strong market penetration can be credited to its reputation as an affordable indulgence.
 It is primarily purchased on impulse, as a snack.
 This popularity is illustrated in a 2014 Nielsen market research survey of 30,000 consumers worldwide, which found chocolate the most popular snack (higher than fresh fruit).
 The study found chocolate as a snack marginally more popular among women.

 More intentionally, chocolate is purchased as a gift to convey love, remorse among a range of other emotions.
 This is concentrated around seasons, particularly Easter, but also Christmas, Valentine's Day and Halloween, which can account for large portions of the total chocolate consumed per year.
 For instance, in Brazil, Easter eggs account for 20% of yearly chocolate intake, and in the UK, almost 70% of boxed chocolate is consumed during the Christmas and holiday season.

 Perceptions of health benefits around dark chocolate consumption have driven an increase in consumption, albeit at the expense of milk chocolate consumption.

 Public health

 The chocolate industry has been criticized by public health advocates, for the role of sugar on obesity rates.
 This criticism has been most pronounced in markets like the US and UK.

+Legal regulations

+International and national regulations govern what can be marketed as chocolate.
+International standards are laid out in the Codex Alimentarius, which is revised very infrequently: as of 2017 it had not been changed since 2003.
+Given the Codex requirements, participating countries can choose to accept them in full or in a modified form.
+Participating countries include all members of the World Trade Organization, which, upon joining, are obliged to base their domestic standards on international agreements such as the Codex.